m-voit/concepts-of-programming-languages/README.md

 - `npm run test` to execute the tests.
 - `npm run test:coverage` to get a test coverage report.

-## Go

-- To run local go files in Visual Studio code, use `Ctrl + F5` or open the debug menu and use `Start Without Debugging`.

 ## Seminar paper

 - Written in English.